-- Enable children to become confident, resourceful, enquiring, independent and reflective learners; - Foster children's self-esteem and help them build positive relationships with other people; - Develop children's self-respect and encourage children to respect the ideas, attitudes, values and feelings of others; - Show respect for all cultures and, in so doing, to promote positive attitudes towards other people; - Enable children to understand their community and help them to value and feel valued as part of this community; - Enable children to grow into reliable, independent and positive citizens.

-Working as a team, we aim to:

-- Provide a consistent approach to teaching and learning and the use of resources using a range of teaching styles; - Constantly seek to improve the quality of teaching and learning through accurate self-evaluation; - Recognise, support and share good practice across the school; - Implement agreed assessment procedures; - Monitor the use of homework and its effect on learning; - Develop the role of curriculum co-ordinators so that they are effective in promoting high standards in their subjects; - Develop the home school partnership.
+- Make sure that children know, remember and do more making links across the curriculum; - Enable children to become confident, resourceful, enquiring, independent and reflective learners; - Foster children's self-esteem and help them build positive relationships with other people; - Develop children's self-respect and encourage children to respect the ideas, attitudes, values and feelings of others; - Show respect for all cultures and, in so doing, to promote positive attitudes towards other people; - Enable children to understand their community and help them to value and feel valued as part of this community; - Enable children to grow into reliable, independent and positive citizens. - Working as a team, we aim to: - Provide a consistent approach to teaching and learning and the use of resources using evidence informed pedagogy; - Constantly seek to improve the quality of teaching and learning through accurate selfevaluation; - Recognise, support and share good practice across the school; - Implement agreed assessment procedures; - Monitor the use of homework and its effect on learning; - Develop the role of subject leaders so that they are effective in promoting high standards in their subject areas; - Develop the home school partnership.